MFA-Phishing-MQP-WPI/Hardware-FIDO2-Implementation-Demo/README.md

 ```bash
 python3 demo.py -all --launch-from-save saved_states/presentation.dump
 ```
-The -all flag activates the following options:
+* The -all flag activates the following options:
-&nbsp;&nbsp; * `-display_crypto_backend`: Displays detailed information about actions completed by the cryptographic backend, helping users understand how the encryption and signing processes work.
+   * `-display_crypto_backend`: Displays detailed information about actions completed by the cryptographic backend, helping users understand how the encryption and signing processes work.
-&nbsp;&nbsp; * `-debug_mode`: Prints the value of all private keys at the runtime start, which is useful for those interested in the cryptographic details.
+   * `-debug_mode`: Prints the value of all private keys at the runtime start, which is useful for those interested in the cryptographic details.
-&nbsp;&nbsp; * `-debug_challenge`: Allows you to edit the challenge values before they are sent to the YubiKey for authentication.
+   * `-debug_challenge`: Allows you to edit the challenge values before they are sent to the YubiKey for authentication.
 This is especially useful for testing different scenarios, such as attempting to spoof the challenge from an incorrect Relying Party.
-&nbsp;&nbsp;* `-debug_yubikey`: Enables editing of the YubiKey’s internal values, giving the user more control over the authentication process.
+   * `-debug_yubikey`: Enables editing of the YubiKey’s internal values, giving the user more control over the authentication process.

 These flags allow users to examine the authentication flow in depth and modify key components at runtime to simulate phishing attacks and RP mismatches.